Updated May 7, 2019

 As always, we welcome other well-considered ideas that you bring to the lab.

 To apply: send a CV/resume, unofficial transcript (a list of courses completed and your overall GPA is fine), and one-page statement describing your interests/proposed research to firstname.lastname@example.org

 We seek highly motivated, creative individuals interested in combining aspects of environmental fluid mechanics, marine ecology, biogeochemistry and/or emerging technology to advance our understanding of the ocean.

-The December 15 deadline for Graduate studies at UCSB has passed, but there will likely be opportunities for admission to the 2020 school year through either the Interdepartmental Graduate Program in Marine Science (IGPMS) or Department of Geography.
+The deadline for Graduate studies at UCSB is December 15.
+We will be accepting applications for the 2020 school year through either the Interdepartmental Graduate Program in Marine Science (IGPMS) or Department of Geography.